google/objax/README.md

 ```

 Objax supports GPUs but assumes that you already have some version of CUDA
-instaled.
+installed.
 Here are the extra steps:

 ```bash
 # Update accordingly to your installed CUDA version